 In the international or local school debate, do we feel guilty that we pay vastly different amounts for our children?
 Well, actually, no.

-Our son receives an international education that offers him the learning support he needs, and the more holistic view to education as a whole.
+Our son receives an international education that offers him the learning support he needs and a more holistic view of education as a whole.
 There’s no ridiculous early start or constant pressure of exams and tests.
 He learns a wide range of subjects but at an easier pace.
 This suits him perfectly.
 He is happy and therefore so are we.

 But what about our third child?